FHasanzadeh/kss/SPEC.md

 1. a heading *(required)*
 2. a description of what the style does or looks like *(optional)*
+3. **kss-node only:** the name of file containing the HTML markup the CSS applies to, or a copy of the markup inline *(optional)*
-3. a list of modifier classes or pseudo-classes and how they modify the style *(optional)*
+4. a list of modifier classes or pseudo-classes and how they modify the style *(optional)*
-4. a reference to the style's position in the style guide *(required)*
+5. a reference to the style's position in the style guide *(required)*
+6. **kss-node only:** a numerical weight that can be used to re-position a style outside of the normal alphabetical order *(optional)*

 ### The heading and description sections